Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Background

 \subsection{Problem of Interest}

 To reiterate, we are interested in the following composite optimization problem:

-Of the three above assumptions, only \ref{asm:a1} is a necessary condition that is used to ensure CF.APD is well-defined.
-Assumptions \ref{asm:a2}--\ref{asm:a3}, on the other hand, are sufficient conditions that are used to show that CF.APD stops in a finite number of iterations.
-It is possible to replace assumption \ref{asm:a2} with more general smoothness conditions (e.g., Hölder continuity) at the cost of a possibly more complicated analysis.
-It is known\footnote{The proof of the forward direction is well-known (see, for example, \cite{nesterov2018lectures,beck2017first}) while the proof of the reverse direction can be found in \cite[Proposition 2.1.55]{kong2021accelerated}.} that assumption \ref{asm:a2} holds if and only if
+Of the three above assumptions, only \ref{asm:a1} is a necessary condition that is used to ensure PF.APD is well-defined.
+Assumptions \ref{asm:a2}--\ref{asm:a3}, on the other hand, are sufficient conditions that are used to show that PF.APD stops in a finite number of iterations.
+It is possible to replace assumption \ref{asm:a2} with more general smoothness conditions (e.g., Hölder continuity \cite{nesterov2015universal,ghadimi2019generalized}) at the cost of a possibly more complicated analysis.
+It is known\footnote{The proof of the forward direction is well-known (see, for example, \cite{nesterov2018lectures,beck2017first}) while the proof of the reverse direction can be found, for example, in \cite[Proposition 2.1.55]{kong2021accelerated}.
+For the special case where $f$ is convex and real-valued, the proof of the reverse direction can be found, for example, in \cite[Theorem 18.15]{bauschke2011convex} and \cite[2.1.5]{nesterov2003introductory}.} that assumption \ref{asm:a2} holds if and only if

 which implies $({\cal M},{\cal M})$ is a curvature pair of $\phi$.